JPiotr/workingtimetracker/README.md

 * `workingtimetracker.fileName`: Saved sessions filename.
 * `workingtimetracker.behaviorDetector.doumentationFilesExt`: Array of files extension that are involved in creating documentation.
 * `workingtimetracker.behaviorDetector.detectTestingWhileEditingTestFile`: Defines if You want detector to treat editing file with `test` in their name to be in testing category.
+* `workingtimetracker.behaviorDetector.idleWhenLostFocus`: Defines if You want detector to assume losing focus vscode as idle time.

 ## Known Issues

 Feel free to create some!

 ## Release Notes

+### 1.2.0

+New relase is out!
+Look at the changelog file for more details!

 ### 1.1.2